Real-Serious-Games/task-mule/README.md

 Task-Mule was built for piece-meal testing of individual tasks.
 Each task can be tested from the command line (or test runner) with ease, even if those tasks will only ever be a dependency for other tasks in production.

+Task-Mule tasks can also easily be tested via tools like Mocha.
+More on that later.

 Task-Mule relies on [npm](https://www.npmjs.com/).
 Install the dependencies you need via npm and then wire them into your script through tasks written in JavaScript.

 ## Features